-In evaluating the life cycle economic loss of a building constructed in high seismic zone, the damage due to medium to major earthquakes is not negligible, as it is probable that the building will suffer many earthquakes in the course of its life.
+To evaluate the lifecycle seismic economic loss of a building constructed in high seismic zone, the damage due to medium to major earthquakes is not negligible, because it is probable that the building will suffer many earthquakes in the course of its life.
 In order to estimate the seismic performance of a building through its life, "expected value of annual repair cost (EARC)" is one of measurements used to represent the damage control performance.
 EARC (unit: currency / year) is defined as a total repair cost of a building expected in its life length, divided by the designed life length in year.
-To estimate the life cycle repair cost, all the specifications to a building design as well as a set of models including (i) a model for earthquake history in the life length, (ii) models for simulating non-linear structural response, (iii) models for correlating the structural response to damage of the building component, and (iv) models for correlating the damage of the component to repair cost according to the properties of the building element, are necessary.
+To estimate the life cycle repair cost, all the specifications to a building design as well as a set of models including (i) a model for earthquake history in the life length, (ii) models for simulating non-linear structural response, (iii) models for correlating the structural response to damage of the building component, (iv) Repairing policy scenario, and (v) models for correlating the damage of the component to repair cost according to the properties of the building element, are necessary.
 The whole set of the scheme is depicted in Fig. 1.